lavaboy1738/lavaboy1738/README.md

 ### Hi there 👋 I'm lavaboy1738

-For whatever reason that brought you here, welcome to my github.
+For whatever reason that brought you here, welcome to my github profile.
 I hope you're having a decent day.
 <br/>
-I'm a developer, UI designer, and graduate student at University of Toronto.
+I'm a developer, a UI/UX designer, and a graduate student at University of Toronto.

 - 🔭 I’m currently working on building more projects with popular frameworks
 - 🌱 I’m currently learning node and three.js
-- 😌 I’m looking forward to life going back to normal again.
+- 😌 I’m looking forward to Floyd Mayweather's comeback in Feburary.

 ### Languages and tools:
 <img align="left" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png" />